-In total, 75 students responded to the survey, with 31% of respondents being female and 17% being international students.
-It is estimated the survey was distributed to 130 students and this high response rate of 58% was attributed to the collection method which was in class time.
-It is recognised that there may be 'non-response' bias in the survey results, as respondents are likely to be supportive of mentoring and, as such, the survey results may be over-estimates compared to a more random sample.
-Further information on the demographic composition of the sample is provided in Table 1.
+In total 75 students responded to the survey with 31% of respondents being female and 17 % being international students.
+It is estimated the survey was distributed to 130 students and this high return rate was attributed to the collection method within class time.
+Further information on the demographic composition of the sample is provided in Table 1: Demographics of sample.